Find the best places to see cherry blossom with SWR

 Cherry blossoms at Kyoto Garden in Holland Park

 A gift from the city of Kyoto to the people of London and Great Britain as a whole, the Kyoto Garden in Holland Park has spend 30 years being a place of peace and calm in the centre of a bustling city.
-And being designed by renowned Japanese designers means that – of course – one of Japan’s most beautiful exports features front and centre.
+And being designed by renowned Japanese designers means that, of course, one of Japan’s most beautiful exports features front and centre.
 Couple up a shot of the (relatively tame) peacocks and the cherry trees over the beautiful pond for a shot that’ll fool your followers into thinking you’re in the prefecture itself.

 How to get there: Take the London Overground from Clapham Junction to Kensington Olympia to discover it for yourself.